Bhavin Turakhia: Early life

-Currently based in London, Bhavin was born in Mumbai in a middle class Jain family.
+Bhavin was born in Mumbai in a middle-class Jain family.
 He did his schooling from Arya Vidya Mandir, Bandra.
 He attended D.G.
-Ruparel College to study science and later dropped out and then completed his bachelor's degree in commerce from Sydenham College of Commerce and Economics.
+Ruparel College to study science and later dropped out.
+He completed his bachelor's degree in commerce from Sydenham College of Commerce and Economics.
+As of 2017, he is based in London.

 Career

-In 1998 with a capital of ₹25,000 (equal to roughly US$675 in 1998), Bhavin Turakhia at the age of 18, started his first tech venture Directi with his brother Divyank Turakhia.
+In 1998, at the age of 18 and with a capital of ₹25,000 (equal to roughly US$675 in 1998), Bhavin Turakhia started his first tech venture Directi with his brother Divyank Turakhia.

-In 2014, Bhavin and Divyank sold four of their web presence companies – BigRock, LogicBoxes, ResellerClub, and Webhosting.info – to Nasdaq-listed U.S.-based web-hosting firm Endurance International Group, for $160 million.
+In 2014, Bhavin and Divyank sold four of their web companies – BigRock, LogicBoxes, Reseller Club, and Webhosting.info – to web-hosting firm Endurance International Group for $160 million.

-He currently operates Titan, Flock, Radix and Zeta.

 In July 2019, his banking tech venture Zeta received an investment from Sodexo at a valuation of $300 million.
-In 2021, Zeta secured $250 millionh in investment from SoftBank Vision Fund 2.
+In 2021, Zeta secured $250 million in investment from SoftBank Vision Fund 2.
 This Series C investment values Zeta at $1.45 billion.

 In August 2021, Titan, the professional email service founded by Bhavin, received a $30 million investment from Automattic, valuing Titan at $300 million.

+As of 2022, Bhavin operates companies Titan, Flock, Radix and Zeta.